top of page

 Similar organizations and interests of literary culture have managed to get their values recognized with their own various holidays and months.
 This Lessons & Advice post gives a rundown on several special times dedicated to reading, writing, readers, authors, words, grammar, genres, and more!
 Click the arrow tabs for each month's list.

 Side note: leaving off the actual dates was something of a logistical choice, so this list isn’t “limited” to a specific year.
 You’ll have to internet-search the ones of your interest and take note of when they occur.
 Also, some have a mix of regional to international recognition.
-(Nearly all of these should be, at minimum, U.S. based or recognized unless noted otherwise.)
+(Nearly all of these should be, at minimum, U.S. based unless noted otherwise.)
 A few may turn up twice or multiple times in a year as well with some variations.
 Not to mention, several have correlating Lessons & Advice that will be linked where applicable.

 January